StructuralEquationModels/StructuralEquationModels.jl/docs/src/developer/loss.md

 That's all we need to make it work!
 For example, we can now fit [A first model](@ref) with ridge regularization:

-We first give som eparameters labels to be able to identify as targets for the regularization:
+We first give some parameters labels to be able to identify them as targets for the regularization:
 ```julia
 graph = @StenoGraph begin